yumnarefai/openai_description_generator/README.md

 ### How to run
 1. Ensure you have installed the libraries listed in requirements.txt
 2. Go into the OpenAPI_description_generator1 directory
+3. Insert the path to sample.yaml file and openAI key in line 39 of main.py
-3. Run main.py with sample.yaml
+4. Run main.py
-4. You will obtain a new.yaml in the same folder containing the resource descriptions.
+5. You will obtain a new.yaml in the same folder containing the resource descriptions.